|Attitude of Postmenopausal Women Toward the Menopause and Hormone Treatment in Enugu, Southeast Nigeria|

 |Ijeoma V Ezeome1,2, Joseph O Ezugworie1,2, Theophilus O Nwankwo1,2|

-1Department of Obstetrics and Gynecology, University of Nigeria Teaching Hospital, Ituku-Ozalla, Enugu, Nigeria
+2Department of Obstetrics and Gynecology, University of Nigeria Teaching Hospital, Ituku-Ozalla, Enugu

-Objectives: Menopause is a naturally occurring event in which there is failure of a woman?s ovarian function, thus ending her ability to reproduce.
-However, the attitude of women to menopause and its treatment vary in different societies.
-We assessed postmenopausal women attitude and knowledge to the menopause and hormone treatment in a private specialist clinic in Enugu, Nigeria.
+Objectives: Menopause is a naturally occurring event in which there is a failure of a woman?s ovarian function, thus ending her ability to bear children.
+However, the attitude of women about menopause and its treatment vary in different societies.
+The present study assessed postmenopausal women?s attitude and knowledge about menopause and hormone treatment (HT) in a private specialist clinic in Enugu, Nigeria.

-Materials and Methods: This was a descriptive cross-sectional survey of 400 consecutively selected women at the gynecologic clinic of a specialist hospital in Enugu through a structured questionnaire.
-Method of analysis was by descriptive statistics using SPSS version 17 software.
-Level of significance was with the Chi-square test and p value<0.05 considered significant.
+Materials and Methods: This descriptive cross-sectional survey was conducted on 400 consecutively selected women at the gynecologic clinic of a specialist hospital in Enugu through a structured questionnaire.
+Descriptive statistics were applied to investigate women?s attitudes using SPSS software.
+The level of significance was estimated by the chi-square test and P<0.05 was considered statistically significant.

-Results: The mean age of the respondents at menopause was48.4 years +/- 5.2 SD, and a range of 38-52years.300 (75%) women had at least primary education.
-Hot flush was the commonest symptom.
-While 236 (59%) of the respondents got their information from experience and older women, 64 (16%) were from books and internet.
-148 (37%) of the women sought treatment in hospital.
-196 (49%) of the respondents had heard of HT, mostly from their physician.
-Even though they were aware that HT relieves hot flushes, they were afraid of perceived side effects like cancer and heart disease.
-Of these however, 10.3% remain current users.
+Results: The mean age of the respondents at menopause was 48.4 (±5.2) years, and their ages ranged between 38 and 52 years.
+A total of 300 (75%) women had at least primary education.
+In addition, the hot flush was the most common symptom.
+Further, 236 (59%) of the respondents obtained their information based on experiences and older women while 64 (16%) of them received such information from books and the internet.
+Totally, 148 (37%) of women sought treatment in the hospital and 196 (49%) of them had heard of HT mostly from their physician.
+Even though they were aware that HT relieves hot flushes, they were afraid of the perceived side effects like cancer and heart disease.
+However, 10.3% remained as the current users.
 Given adequate information, 37% of the respondents would like to use HT.

-Conclusion: Increased number of postmenopausal women in Enugu, Nigeria seek relief in hospital and are becoming aware of hormone treatment.
+Conclusions: In general, an increased number of postmenopausal women in Enugu, Nigeria seek relief in the hospital and are becoming aware of HT.